Special offer – 13 packets for the price of 12.

 No problem.
 Just take a look at the Frequently Asked Questions.
 They cover most of the common queries.
 For further information, look on the Sourdough Pages.
 And the subject is covered in great detail (including several more simple and reliable recipes) in Bread Matters the book.

-To make wheat bread using your Bread Matters Sourdough Starter, click here for the recipe.
+To make wheat bread using your Bread Matters Sourdough Starter, here is the recipe.